 The Bankruptcy Trustee rarely uses this power because it tends only to benefit the IRS and the IRS can collect it’s own equity post bankruptcy.

 What needs to be understood though, is that many people file bankruptcy to discharge IRS debt and they understand that the lien will survive.
 They’re taking the calculated risk that the IRS won’t try to collect the assets subject to the lien before the 10 year statute runs on collection post bankruptcy discharge.
-Surprisingly this happens quite a bit.

-Section 724(b) adds another layer of complexity to that decision, because the Trustee can use the lien to take the home, the filer has assume the additional risk that the home equity may be grabbed before the bankruptcy case ever ends.
+Section 724(b) adds another layer of complexity to that decision, because the Trustee can use the lien to take the home, the filer has to assume the additional risk that the home equity may be grabbed before the bankruptcy case ever ends.

 PAYING LIEN VALUE IN CHAPTER 13 BANKRUPTCY

 A chapter 13 bankruptcy isn’t a “liquidation” case like a chapter 7 bankruptcy.
 Nobody is taking anything in a chapter 13 unless you ask them to.
 The trade-off is that certain debts have to be paid over time to the Trustee for distribution to creditors in order to obtain a confirmed plan and an eventual discharge.
 Most secured debts have to paid to the Trustee through the plan.